nunziatodamino/nunziatodamino.github.io/content/index.md

 title: Welcome to COSM-OS-2
 ---
 Welcome to COSM-OS-2.
-A wiki on Physics, Mathematics ans all.
+A wiki on Physics, Mathematics and all.

 You can start from here: